thomasdenecker/bPeaks-application/README.md

 ### bPeaks application utilisation

 Double click on bPeaks-application file and open your internet browser, typing the following url: http://localhost:3838/ and it should work™.
+Default user is admin with password : admin.
+We recommend you to change this password the first time you use it.

 **NOTE** (MAC users) : You may need to repeat the same manipulation as for the installation file (only once).